hsukumaran86/UL-Code-Assessment/README.md

 ### Infrastructure Layer:
 In-Memory caching for results is handled in the Infrastructure layer.
-Caching is employed to improve response times by storing previously evaluated expressions.

 ### Logging with Serilog:
 Serilog is used for logging to track application events and errors.
-Log files provide insights into system behavior.

 ### Exception Handling:
-Exception handling is implemented to provide meaningful error responses to clients.
+Exception handling is implemented primarily at the controller level to provide meaningful error responses to clients.
-Ensures graceful degradation of service in the face of exceptions.
+Since this is single service and all errors could be handled at controller, Global error handling is implemented.

 ### API Versioning:
-Versioning is implemented to manage backward compatibility with existing clients.
-Supports multiple API versions to accommodate changes in future releases.
+Versioning is implemented, the current API Version is v1.

 ### Swagger Documentation:
 Swagger is integrated to provide interactive API documentation.
 Allows users to explore and test API endpoints with ease.

+### Input Validation
+Input validation is implemented to restrict the size of the request and to ensure that the request is valid.

+### Rate limit
+A fixed window rate limiter policy is applied, allowing 10 requests per second.

 ## Key Components: